 Long-Term Radon Test Kits

 The long-term tests measure the radon level for longer than 90 days.
-This provides the most accurate estimation of the home’s radon levels over a period of time.
-They are more reliable because they take into account changes in radon levels caused by changes in weather conditions and patterns of ventilation in homes.
+This provides the most accurate estimation of the Home’s radon levels for a given period of time.
+They consider changes caused by weather conditions and Home ventilation patterns for a given period.

 Selecting the Best Radon Test Kit